metallb/metallb/website/content/concepts/bgp.md

-Using BGP as a load-balancing mechanism has the advantage that you can use standard router hardware, rather than bespoke load-balancers.
+Using BGP as a load-balancing mechanism has the advantage that you can use standard router hardware, rather than bespoke load balancers.
 However, this comes with downsides as well.

-The biggest is that BGP-based load balancing does not react gracefully to changes in the _backend set_ for an address.
+The biggest downside is that BGP-based load balancing does not react gracefully to changes in the _backend set_ for an address.
 What this means is that when a cluster node goes down, you should expect _all_ active connections to your service to be broken (users will see "Connection reset by peer").

-BGP-based routers implement stateless load-balancing.
+BGP-based routers implement stateless load balancing.
 They assign a given packet to a specific next hop by hashing some fields in the packet header, and using that hash as an index into the array of available backends.